Choosing a Projector

 Resolution: We thoroughly enjoy movies with our native 1024 x 768 pixel projector.
 Projectors often allow setting multiple output resolutions.
 Pay attention to the upper and lower limits of your projector when shopping.

 Inputs/ouputs: What is your video source, and how will your player plug into the projector?
 Projectors generally offer multiple connection options and some are better quality than others.
-See cabling for more detail.
+See cabling for more details.
+HDMI is the preferred way to connect these days.

-Lens: Fixed focus or zoom really doesn’t matter, but zoom really helps when trying to get your image just the right size.
+Lens: Most projectors will come with some small amount of zoom.
+Fixed focus or zoom really doesn’t matter, but zoom really helps when trying to get your image just the right size.
 Zoom is most versatile, and you can’t lose with versatility.

 Keystone: If your projector is aimed either upward or downward toward the screen, the angle causes your projected image to no longer be square.
 Keystone correction allows you to adjust your picture back to square.
 All projectors should have keystone correction.